 Three upstate cities – Albany, Rochester and Syracuse were in the group of poor performers.
 Among the school districts where students performed the best compared with the model’s prediction, only one – Utica – was a city school district.

 Coleman’s finding continues to be true.
-Socioeconomic factors explain most of the difference in performance between school districts.
+Socioeconomic factors explain most of the differences in performance between school districts.
 But even after controlling for these factors, there are differences in performance between school districts.
 Some are relatively large.

 This data is not a causal analysis.
 We cannot draw conclusions as to the causes of differences in student performance in school districts compared with model predictions.
 Other unmeasured variables might explain the differences in performance.
 However, residents of school districts where performance is lower than predicted by the model might question whether their school district is performing its job effectively.